-Some diagnostic and therapeutic services can be unpleasant.
-If an office procedure is recommended, we will offer you the option of having it performed awake or under sedation with in-office anesthesia.
-In most cases, the anesthesia is covered by insurance.
+Some diagnostic and therapeutic services can be uncomfortable.
+If an office procedure is recommended, we will offer you the option of having it performed awake or under sedation with nitrous oxide, also known as laughing gas.

 In-office anesthesia is the practice of administering mild to moderate anesthetic drugs in an outpatient setting.
 The goal is to induce relaxation and unconsciousness while maximizing patient comfort and minimizing the cost and time spent in a medical setting.

 Some procedures that can be completed in-office at Total Urology Care of New York include:

 The team determines if you’re a good candidate based on an evaluation of your medical history, the type of procedure being performed, and the level of care needed.
 However, most eligible patients are in good health with minimal risk.

 What are the advantages of in-office anesthesia?

 - Avoids going to the hospital